So, you’ve seen Flexible Seating and you want to try it, but it seems a bit overwhelming…. am I right? We felt the exact same way!

 “I’ve never seen a classroom like this!
 Tell me about it!”

-“My child told me they didn’t have a desk, but I didn’t believe it until I saw it for myself!”
+“My child told me he didn’t have a desk, but I didn’t believe it until I saw it for myself!”

 “My child loves your room!”